 Electrostatic field lines are normal to the surface at every point in a charged conductor:

-We can say that, if the electric field lines were not normal at the surface, a component of the electric field would have been present along the surface of a conductor in static condition.
+We can say that, if the electric field lines were not normal at the surface, a component of the electric field would have been present along the surface of a conductor in static conditions.
 Thus, free charges moving on the surface would also have experienced some force leading to their motion, which does not happen.
 Since there are no tangential components, the forces have to be normal to the surface.

 In static condition, interior of the conductor contains no excess charge:

 We know that any neutral conductor contains an equal amount of positive and negative charges, at every point, even in an infinitesimally small element of volume or surface area.
-From the Gauss’s law we can say that in case of a charged conductor, the excess charges are present only on the surface.
-Let us consider an arbitrary volume element of the conductor, which we denote as ‘v’ and for the closed surface bounding the volume element, electrostatic field is zero.
+From Gauss’s law we can say that in case of a charged conductor, the excess charges are present only on the surface.
+Let us consider an arbitrary volume element of the conductor, which we denote as ‘v’, and for the closed surface bounding the volume element, the electrostatic field is zero.
 Thus, the total electric flux through S is zero.
 So, from the Gauss law, it follows that the net charge enclosed by the surface element is zero.
 As we go on decreasing the size of the volume and the surface element, at a point we can say that when the element is vanishingly small, it denotes any point in the conductor.
 So the net charge at any point inside the conductor is always zero and the excess charges reside at the surface.

 Constant electrostatic potential throughout the volume of the conductor:

-The electrostatic potential at any point throughout the volume of the conductor is always constant and the value of electrostatic potential at the surface is equal to that at any point inside the volume.
+The electrostatic potential at any point throughout the volume of the conductor is always constant and the value of the electrostatic potential at the surface is equal to that at any point inside the volume.

-Visit BYJU’S for latest CBSE updates and notifications.
+Visit BYJU’S for the latest CBSE updates and notifications.
 We also provide free study notes and interactive videos for a better understanding of the topics.